knetikmedia/knetikcloud-csharp-net35-client/docs/UsersGroupsApi.md

             try
             {
-                // Removes a group from the system IF no resources are attached to it apiInstance.DeleteGroup(uniqueName);
+                // Removes a group from the system apiInstance.DeleteGroup(uniqueName);
             }
             catch (Exception e)